WebFuzzing/EvoMaster/README.md

   we are very keen to receive feature requests, although of course we cannot guarantee when they are going to be implemented, if implemented at all.
-  As researchers, we want to know what are the problems that engineers in industry do face, and that could be done to improve _EvoMaster_ to help them.
+  As researchers, we want to know what are the problems that engineers in industry do face, and what could be done to improve _EvoMaster_ to help them.

 * *Pull Requests*: we are keen to receive PRs, as long as you agree